Online Group Activity Ideas & Programs for Seniors Centers for More Engagement

 5. Live Streaming Tours

 Several art, cultural, and environmental institutions have been supplying live streams to viewers worldwide since even before the pandemic started.

 While these activities are fun to do as a group no matter what, make sure that the group members are able to interact and discuss what's going on.
 This may happen organically, but if not, make sure to come prepared with some discussion questions.

 A Zentangle class is for everyone to explore self-expression and find meaningful friendships within a supportive and creative community.
 Whether you are a seasoned artist or a beginner just looking to explore, this is the place!

 Of course, you don't have to only do a Zentangle!
 You can find other introductory are classes that everyone is comfortable to join.

 For example, some easy, fun crafts would be a great session idea!
 Just make sure you either supply the materials, or let them know what they'll need prior to the class.

-We understand that every community is unique, which is why we create data reports tracking wellness and engagement to ensure a positive ROI, and that the vision you have for your center is successful and can best serve your residents.
+We understand that every community is unique, which is why we create data reports tracking wellness and engagement to ensure a positive ROI, and that the vision you have for your senior center is successful and can best serve your residents.

 As a community partner, we develop and implement programming that puts you at a competitive advantage among other senior living centers, and allows you and your staff to focus on the core duties and needs of your community.